 Trained at The Drama Centre, London, she worked as an actress for a number of years before founding Muzikansky theatre Company.
 Based at The Forum (an independent music venue).
 For the company, Nicolette directed plays including the Time Out Critics’ Choice Mary Stuart, The Dreams of Clytemnestra and Mela, all by Dacia Maraini (BAC), The B3 Team (Lyric Theatre, Hammersmith), the world premiere of Seed (2004) and the London premiere of Love Child by Joanna Murray-Smith (2007) at the Finborough Theatre and Mud by Maria Irene Fornes (Etcetera Theatre).
 She also ran Muzikansky’s unscreen short film nights, ran workshops with young people and adults and created a film festival.

 She has recently contributed a Chapter to Il Sogno Del Teatro.
 Cronaca Di Una Passione, Edited by Dacia Maraini and Eugenio Murrali.
-Other writing includes the co-translation of Mary Stuart published and continuously performed in the English speaking world) and IMy Name is Antonino Calderone.
-Her full length play, Falling Out, won an Arts Council Award and a screenplay A Short Message which was filmed at the Rutger Hauer Filmfactory.
+Other writing includes the co-translations of Mary Stuart (published and continuously performed in the English speaking world) and IMy Name is Antonino Calderone.
+Her full length play, Falling Out, won an Arts Council Award and her screenplay A Short Message was filmed at the Rutger Hauer Filmfactory.

 As a professional actress, she played leads with many companies including Cambridge Theatre Company, Derby Playhouse, The Gate, The Women’s Theatre Group, playing Miss Hoyden in The Relapse opposite David Jason and Ophelia opposite Edward Fox’s Hamlet at The Young Vic.
 She founded New Shoes Theatre in 2009.
 She specialises in producing lesser known work written by women.
 Nicolette gave a talk for TEDxCoventGardenWomen called “Hidden Stories, Hurried Steps“.

 Laurence studied Graphic Design at Camberwell College of Arts, graduating in 2016.
 He designed our New Shoes Theatre logo as part of a student project and has remained on board to design our posters and the website.

 We always welcome new Trustees.
 Please contact us if you’d like to join.

 Joan Stead (Chair)